browser-update/browser-update/README.md

 We want to remind these unobtrusively to update their browser.

 ##Goals
-1. Provide webdesigners a unified way to tell the user that he needs a newer browser to use this website in all its beauty.
+1. Provide webdesigners a unified way to tell the user that they need a newer browser to use this website in all its beauty.
 2. Improve the security, comfort and overall experiance of users by convincing them to update
 3. But: do not annoy or lock out users